How it works

-A submission is your chance to give feedback on a resource consent application that affects you.
+A submission is your chance to give feedback on a notified resource consent that affects you.

-- You can only make a submission on a limited notification consent if you've been identified as an affected party.
+- Limited notification consent: You can only make a submission if you've been identified as an affected party.

 Making a submission